Purpose

 Think of Google Analytics 4 (GA4) as a tool that helps you see how people use your website.
 It tracks the bookmarks or backlinks they used to reach your site.
 It also analyzes user behavior once they’re there.

-When to use GA4 page and screen reports
+When to use Google Analytics reports

 By understanding how people use your website, you can: